elicryoung/elicryoung/README.md

 I’m a Master’s student in **Computer Science**, specialising in **Cybersecurity**.
 I’m currently studying for my **CompTIA Security+** exam, having recently passed the **CompTIA Network+** certification.

 Alongside my academic work, I’m gaining practical experience through projects that combine **backend development, security principles, and scalable system design**.
-In my spare time, I enjoy golf and I’m engaged in a range of music activities including choirs and piano.
+In my spare time, I enjoy golf and I’m engaged in a range of music activities including singing in choirs and playing piano.

 ---